arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/datasheet/datasheet.md

 - **Interaction Design Prototyping:** Quickly explore novel interaction design concepts and develop new ways to communicate with technology, including social robots that respond to sound.

-- **Voice Assistant** Use the included microphone, together with the edge computing power of the GIGA board for voice automation with visual feedback.
+- **Voice Assistant** Use the included microphone, together with the edge computing power of the GIGA R1 WiFi board for voice automation with visual feedback.

 ## Accessories (Not Included)